kmloera-ops/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ## W4
 ### Activity 1
 1. What is playable right now is that there is a monster that chases you and you are able to run away.
 You can both move and look around and there is a timer that will count down and if it reaches zero the player wins.
 But if the monster touches the player the player loses.
 I am testing to make sure there are no bugs in the movement, camera controls, and monster collision.
+2. The playtest went well nothing went wrong all the collision triggered correctly although the timer glitched a bit it was an easy fix.
+Of course with this prototype it was not that difficult but it was a playable game I think keeping the player at one speed but allowing the monster to speed up might be better in the long run.
-2. Nathan H., Kai M. Marcelo TET.
+3. Nathan H., Kai M. Marcelo TET.

 ### Activity 2